-This module focuses on another role undertaken by senior staff in education institutions - staff development and mentoring colleagues.
-This module begins with an examination of the role of the mentor and the complexities of the mentor-mentee relationship.
-The module then moves to a broader view of the processes behind staff development.
+This module focuses on another important aspect in education institutions - staff development and mentoring colleagues.
+This module begins with an examination of Professional Development and the processes behind staff development.
+It them moves onto consider mentoring and coaching.
+The module considers the role of the mentor and the complexities of the mentor-mentee relationship.

 Aims and Objectives